Sabre Dance

-The piece achieved widespread popularity in the United States in 1948, becoming a classical hit with orchestral recordings and a piano version by Oscar Levant and a jukebox sensation with charting versions by pop artists like Woody Herman.
-It has been widely adapted across genres and instruments, including for violin by Jascha Heifetz, for piano by György Cziffra, and a hit rock cover by Dave Edmunds.
+The piece achieved widespread popularity in the United States in 1948, becoming a classical hit with orchestral recordings and a piano version by Oscar Levant, and a jukebox sensation with charting versions by pop artists such as Woody Herman.
+It has been widely adapted across genres and instruments, including for violin by Jascha Heifetz, for piano by György Cziffra, and in a hit rock cover by Dave Edmunds.
 Over decades, its extensive use on screen and in popular culture has made it a "global musical shorthand for cartoonish urgency" and a staple for variety acts.
-It is also used in sports, notably as a theme song for the ice hockey team Buffalo Sabres and in figure skating.
+It is used in sports by the Buffalo Sabres ice hockey team and in figure skating.
 Khachaturian expressed ambivalence about the piece overshadowing his other works.

 Background

-"Sabre Dance" appears in Act IV of Gayane, (Note: Also spelled Gayne and Gayaneh) a ballet written by Khachaturian based on his first ballet, Happiness (1939).
-With a libretto by Konstantin Derzhavin, Gayane premiered on December 9, 1942 at the Perm Opera and Ballet Theatre.
-Set on a collective farm (kolkhoz) in Soviet Armenia, it centers on Gayane, a patriotic young woman, and her husband, Giko.
-The drama unfolds when Giko betrays the Soviet regime by joining a band of smugglers and setting fire to the farm.
-In a mounting frenzy, he nearly kills his wife and daughter before they are rescued by Kazakov, a Red Army border patrol commander.
-After Giko's capture, Kazakov, who loves Gayane, marries her.
-"Sabre Dance" occurs at the wedding party, an "exuberant celebration of folk dance", along with Armenian Shalakho and Uzundara, Caucasian Lezginka, Russian plyaska, and Ukrainian Gopak (Hopak).
+"Sabre Dance" appears in Act IV of Gayane, (Note: Also spelled Gayne and Gayaneh) a ballet written by Khachaturian that is based on his first ballet, Happiness (1939).
+With a libretto by Konstantin Derzhavin.
+Gayane premiered on December 9, 1942 at the Perm Opera and Ballet Theatre.
+Set on a collective farm (kolkhoz) in Soviet Armenia, it centers on a patriotic young woman, Gayane, and her husband, Giko.
+The drama unfolds when Giko betrays the Soviet regime by joining a band of smugglers and setting fire to the family farm.
+In a mounting frenzy, he nearly kills Gayane and their daughter before they are rescued by Kazakov, a Red Army border patrol commander.
+After the capture of Giko, Kazakov, who loves Gayane, marries her.
+"Sabre Dance" occurs at their wedding party, an "exuberant celebration of folk dance", along with Armenian Shalakho and Uzundara, Caucasian Lezginka, Russian plyaska, and Ukrainian Gopak (Hopak).
+This deliberately multi-ethnic programme symbolises the Soviet concept of the friendship of peoples.